 Fort Lauderdale provides unprecedented opportunities for outdoor recreation – its sunny climate and breathtaking scenery make it the perfect place to ride a bike.
 Whether you’re commuting by bike or you simply like the opportunity for physical activity, bicycling is a common way for Fort Lauderdale residents to get around.
 Unfortunately, Fort Lauderdale is also a dangerous city for cyclists – In fact, the entire state of Florida is one of the most dangerous states in the country for those traveling by bike, according to the Florida Pedestrian Index.
-Proving negligence in a bicycle accident can sometimes be difficult – it’s best to have an experienced Florida bike accident attorney on your side to help secure the compensation you deserve.
+Proving negligence in a bicycle accident can sometimes be difficult – it’s best to have an experienced Fort Lauderdale bicycle accident attorney on your side to help secure the compensation you deserve.

 If you or a loved one have incurred an injury in a bike accident due to someone else’s negligence on the roadway, and you feel like you’re running out of money and options – there’s still hope.
-The experienced Fort Lauderdale bicycle injury lawyers at Kelley/Uustal are committed to helping injury victims find peace and security.
+The experienced Fort Lauderdale bicycle accident lawyers at Kelley/Uustal are committed to helping injury victims find peace and security.

 Fort Lauderdale area residents face a higher degree of risk while riding bicycles than in many other parts of the country.
 Bicycling is a popular choice for those who want to save money and cut down on pollution and fossil fuel consumption while exercising.
 Unfortunately, Fort Lauderdale consistently reports higher than average pedestrian and bicycle fatality rates and has the highest bike crash rate in the region.